sntdshrly/rss-modification/README.md

-# rss-modification
+# Rss Modification
-this repository created for retrieve, update, delete, categorize, highlight, inbox from rss feed.
+This repository created for retrieve, update, delete, categorize, highlight, inbox from rss feed.